Kittysplit/kittysplit-blog/_posts/2019-07-13-webapp-vs-native-app.md

 description: Deciding whether to build a native app or not is hard.
 Of course it depends a lot on what your product is.
 Here we share our experiences.
 ---

 App or no app?
 That’s a question that is regularly posed here at [Kittysplit Towers](https://kittysplit.com).
 Just to remind you, Kittysplit is a webapp for splitting expenses in a group.
 The app is responsive and works pretty great on a mobile browser: 80% of our users are mobile.
-Yet we often get the request: "please build am app!" 🙏.
+Yet we often get the request: "please build an app!" 🙏.

 Surely the answer is to build an app!
 Right?